 - p type of semiconductor

-- Differences of n-type and p-type semiconductor
+- Differences between n-type and p-type semiconductors

 - Some questions and answers